open-template-hub/company-profile-ui-template/OUTDATED.md

 (outdated packages)
 </h1>

-Run npm update to update outdated packages below with your own risk.
+Following packages are not updated in the develop branch yet.
+So, if you want to update outdated packages on your own risk, update the package.json and install dependencies.

 | Package                 | Current   | Wanted   | Latest   | Location |
 | --- | --- | --- | --- | --- |